 This notice merely announces amounts required by legislation.
 This notice is not a proposed rule or a final rule issued after a proposal and does not alter any regulation or policy.
-Therefore, we have determined, and the Secretary certifies, that no analyses are required under Executive Order 12291, the Regulatory Flexibility Act (5 U.S.C.
+Therefore, we have determined, and the Secretary certifies, that no analyses are required under Executive Order 12866, the Regulatory Flexibility Act (5 U.S.C.
 601 through 612), or section 1102(b) of the Act.

-Dated: October 2, 1992.
+Dated: September 2, 1993.

-William Toby, Jr., Acting Deputy Administrator, Health Care Financing Administration
+Bruce C. Vladeck, Administrator, Health Care Financing Administration

-Approved: November 16, 1992.
+Approved: September 26, 1993.

-Louis W. Sullivan, Secretary
+Donna E. Shalala, Secretary D. ANNOUNCEMENT OF THE MEDICARE PART A (HOSPITAL INSURANCE) MONTHLY PREMIUM RATE FOR THE UNINSURED AGED AND FOR CERTAIN DISABLED INDIVIDUALS WHO HAVE EXHAUSTED OTHER ENTITLEMENT, FOR CALENDAR YEAR 1994 1

-C. ANNOUNCEMENT OF THE MEDICARE PART A (HOSPITAL INSURANCE) MONTHLY PREMIUM RATE FOR THE UNINSURED AGED AND FOR CERTAIN DISABLED INDIVIDUALS WHO HAVE EXHAUSTED OTHER ENTITLEMENT, FOR CALENDAR YEAR 19931
+SUMMARY:

-SUMMARY: This notice announces the hospital insurance premium for calendar year 1993 under Medicare's hospital insurance program (Part A) for the uninsured aged and for certain disabled individuals who have exhausted other entitlement.
-The monthly Medicare Part A premium for the 12 months beginning January 1, 1993 for these individuals is \$221.
-Section 1818(d) of the Social Security Act specifies the method to be used to determine this amount.
+This notice announces the hospital insurance premium for calendar year 1994 under Medicare's hospital insurance program (Part A) for the uninsured aged and for certain disabled individuals who have exhausted other entitlement.
+The monthly Medicare Part A premium for the 12 months beginning January 1, 1994 for these individuals is \$245.
+The reduced premium for certain other individuals as described in this notice is \$184.
+Section 1818(d) of the Social Security Act specifies the method to be used to determine these amounts.

-Effective Date: January 1, 1993.
+Effective Date: January 1, 1994.